 With all these thoughts in mind, we have updated our scholarship program to a self-identifying model.
 This means that rather than offering scholarships to select groups, we have created a broad scholarship available to anyone who identifies themselves as underrepresented in tech.
 We hope this will allow for a more inclusive scholarship program - one that allows for the complexities and intersections associated with identity and underrepresentation in the tech community.

-We’ve also increased our number of scholarships to 3-5 recipients each month until the end of 2019.
+We’ve also increased our number of scholarships to 3-5 recipients each start date.
 That means for each new full-time bootcamp cohort nationwide, there are multiple opportunities for someone to receive a scholarship for a career-changing code education.

 That being said, a couple of things haven't changed: our scholarships remain merit based, and are awarded to applicants who intend to pay it forward after the program and promote equal opportunity in tech.